Holiday Let Cottage Terms and Conditions Template

-- The number of persons using the accommodation at any time must not exceed X and only those people listed on the booking form can occupy the apartment.
+- No parties or events – the maximum number of persons using the accommodation at any time must not exceed (X persons)and only those listed on the booking form can occupy the property.
 We reserve the right to terminate the booking without notice and without refund in case of a breach of this condition.
-(This clause is useful if you are made aware of a party/large gathering).

 - Bookings cannot be accepted from persons under eighteen years of age.

-- We (the owner) reserve the right to refuse a booking without giving any reason.
+- The owner reserves the right to refuse a booking without giving any reason.

-- We or our representative reserve the right to enter the apartment at any time to undertake essential maintenance or for inspection purposes.
+- We or our representatives reserve the right to enter the property at any time to undertake essential maintenance or for inspection purposes.

-- Tenancies normally commence at X unless otherwise agreed and guests are required to vacate the apartment by X on the day of departure.
+- Tenancies normally commence at X unless otherwise agreed and guests are required to vacate the rental by X on the day of departure.
 This allows the accommodation to be thoroughly cleaned and prepared for incoming guests.
-(Include what you’d like guests to do on departure i.e. empty bins, strip beds, clean dirty dishes etc).

-- Pets or smoking anywhere on the premises will result in immediate termination of occupancy and forfeiture of all payments.
+- Pets (if not allowed) vaping or smoking anywhere inside the premises will result in immediate termination of occupancy and forfeiture of all payments.
 This must be strictly adhered to and any damage or extra cleaning caused by pets or smoking will be at the expense of you.
-(Note, if you accept pets then you should include your ‘pet rules’ here).

-- Damage to property – Please treat the facilities & accommodation with due care so that other guests may continue to enjoy them.
-In the event that you notice damage in your accommodation please let us know immediately so that we can take the appropriate action.
-If there have been any breakages during your stay, we would be grateful if you could replace them or advise us before you leave.
-The accommodation will be inspected at the end of the holiday & you may be charged for any loss or damage found.
+- Damages and breakages – please treat the facilities & accommodation with due care so that other guests may continue to enjoy them.
+If you notice something is missing or damaged in your accommodation, please let us know immediately so that we can take the appropriate action.
+If there has been any damage or breakages during your stay, we would be grateful if you could report them promptly, especially before check-out.
+The accommodation will be inspected at the end of the holiday & you may be charged for any loss or damage.

-- Remind your guests to lock the doors and close the windows when they leave your property unoccupied.
+- Please lock the doors and close the windows when you leave the property unoccupied.

 - The owner reserves the right to make a charge to cover additional cleaning costs if the client leaves the property in an unacceptable condition.

-- Please note that in the event that any keys issued are not returned at the end of your stay, then the cost of replacement will be charged to you.
+- Please note that if any keys issued are not returned at the end of your stay, then the cost of replacement will be charged to you.

 - The client may in no circumstance re-let or sublet the property, even free of charge.

-- The owner shall not be liable for any temporary defect or malfunction of any equipment, machinery or appliance in the building, grounds or pool.
+- The owner shall not be liable for any temporary defect or malfunction of any equipment, machinery or appliance in the building, grounds or hot tub/pool.

-- All inventory must remain in the property it was in at arrival and not be taken to another property.
+- All inventory must remain in the property and not be taken to another property.